CodeCatz/codecatz-tutorial/6-publish/index.md

 Once you have your GitHub account, **open the GitHub Desktop app** on your computer.
 When you do this for the first time, you'll see tips for completing a tutorial.
 Let's skip that for now, you can also come back to the tutorial later, when you learn more about Git.

 What we want to do right now is tell Git that it should start tracking changes in your project.
-To do that, click the Add icon in the top right of the app, switch to the Add tab, and add the folder, where your website is saved (for example, `Users/codecat/Documents/Websites/my-website`).
+To do that, click the Add icon in the top right of the app, switch to the **Add** tab, and add the folder, where your website is saved (for example, `Users/codecat/Documents/Websites/my-website`).
+Click on the **Create & Add Repository** button to confirm your choice.
 This will add and set up your project folder as a repository, which is just a fancy name for a project.

 <img src="{{ "/images/github-mac-0-add-repo-part.png" | prepend: site.baseurl }}"/>